 Go-karting has no age limits.
 You can enjoy it as a teen and as a responsible tax paying adult.
 It combines the thrill of car racing with the safety of open wheel rides.
 Go-karting is serious fun for everyone!

 If you have space and the imagination, you can turn any open space into a go-karting arena for some family time and fun with friends.
-It can convert any gathering into a fun party at any time of the year.
+You can get them from haloevsports.com and convert any gathering into a fun party at any time of the year.
 Can you imagine the joy and excitement once you bring a Manco go-kart home for the holidays?

 How to maximize riding safety?